lpeagle/bill_yan_test_190209/readme.md

-This is three small program for Ormuco, tested in Python 3.7
+This is three small demo programs, tested in Python 3.7

 ###Question 3 design considerations:

-At Ormuco, we want to optimize every bits of software we write.
+we want to optimize every bits of software we write.
 Your goal is to write a new library that can be integrated to the Ormuco stack.
 Dealing with network issues everyday, latency is our biggest problem.
 Thus, your challenge is to write a new Geo Distributed LRU (Least Recently Used) cache with time expiration.
 This library will be used extensively by many of our services so it needs to meet the following criteria:

     1 - Simplicity.
 Integration needs to be dead simple.